Perspective | Five myths about the 25th Amendment

 In 2018, Politico’s Josh Gerstein referred to the 25th Amendment as a “provision to remove a president from office.”
 In 2017, the Brookings Institution’s John Hudak described the provisions of Section 4 as a means of “permanent removal” of presidential powers.

 The 25th Amendment doesn’t “remove” a president.
 Section 4 is a means to transfer presidential powers to the vice president, making her acting president for an indefinite period of time.
-Even if two-thirds of each house sustain the vice president’s position that the president is unable, the president isn’t removed from office and the divestment of her powers may not be permanent.
+Even if two-thirds of each house sustain the vice president’s position that the president is unable to serve, the president isn’t removed from office and the divestment of her powers may not be permanent.
 The president may repeatedly assert fitness and allow the process to repeat itself, perhaps with a different resolution.
 But presidents are removed only if they’re impeached in the House and then convicted in the Senate.

 joel.goldstein@slu.edu